Creative Studies & Media

 - Alex Lubet, Guerino Mazzola, Scott Currie, Maja Radovanlija, Adam Zahller, Joey Crane, Andrew Bergmann, guest: Michelle Kinney.

 - Improvising Ecosystems: Sounds and Visions of Cedar Creek

-The pilot project which brings together a collaborative team of faculty, staff and students representing a variety of disciplines (improvisers/composers, visual artists, environmentalists); Maja Radovanlija, Scott Currie; Fall 2013, Cedar Creek Ecosystem, SOM, IonE, School of Fine Arts.
+- The pilot project brings together a collaborative team of faculty, staff, and students representing a variety of disciplines (improvisers/composers, visual artists, environmentalists); Maja Radovanlija, Scott Currie; Fall 2013, Cedar Creek Ecosystem, SOM, IonE, School of Fine Arts.

 - Collaborative project with Michelle Kinney and U of M Dance Studio